moss-l/bhs-js-testing/boolean-simplification.md

 There’s a way to implement `sleep_in` in a simple one-line function that you might write if were fully comfortable with Boolean expressions.
 If you wrote that, good job; you may not need to read these notes.
-If you didn,t we will get to that implementation by the end of these notes starting from a more complex version that is like what several of you wrote.
+If you didn’t read on: we will get to that implementation by the end of these notes starting from a more complex version that is like what several of you wrote.

 Since `sleep_in` has only two arguments—`weekday` and `vacation`—and
-they can each take only one of two values—`true` and `false`—there are exactly four possible cases we have to handle.
+they can each take one of only two values—`true` and `false`—there are exactly four possible cases we have to handle.
 So if we don’t have any other insight about how to proceed, we can just write a series of `if` statements to cover all four possible combinations of the two